vibe-d/vibe.d/README.md

 -----------------------

  - Install DMD using the installer on http://dlang.org/download.html
- - Unzip the vibe archive and add the bin/ subfolder to your PATH variable
+ - Unzip the vibe archive (or git clone) and add the bin/ subfolder to your PATH variable
  - Run any vibe apps using "vibe" from the application's root directory